trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/set-up.md

 1. Configure Rust to build WebAssembly applications:

-   1. Verify that you have Rust version 1.73.0 or later installed by running `cargo --version`.
+   1. Verify that you have Rust version 1.73.0 or later installed by running `rustc --version`.

    1. If you have an earlier version of Rust, use the `rustup` command to use version 1.73.0: